Comal: An Ancient Workhorse Made New and Built to Last

 All Comments

-Hi Kenneth!
+Hi Charlene!
 Thanks for your question.
 For best results, heat your comal over a gas stovetop or live flame.
 The comal is not reliably compatible with induction burners or electric stovetop and may warp during use or lead to uneven cooking and surface discoloration.
 Please note that returns on comals that are used on electric or induction stoves cannot be accepted.